robertbayer/robertbayer.github.io/content/authors/admin/_index.md

 My research focuses on unlocking power of machine learning on small, resource-constrained hardware.
 Specifically I focus on challenges in resource management, task colocation and performance analysis.

 Before starting my Ph.D.
 I worked at the ITU as a research assistant, while working towards my master\'s degree in computer science, which I finished in 2023.
-Bufore starting my master\'s, I got my bachelor\'s degree in data science from the same university in 2021.
+Before starting my master\'s, I got my bachelor\'s degree in data science from the same university in 2021.
-Throughout my studies including currently during Ph.D.
-I was fortunate to be supervised by [prof. Pınar Tözün](https://www.pinartozun.com/).
+Throughout my studies, including currently during Ph.D., I was fortunate to be supervised by [prof. Pınar Tözün](https://www.pinartozun.com/).

 {style="text-align: justify;"}